E-G-C/avs-workshop-step-by-step/module-3-task-1.md

 a test VM to be protected with Site Recovery Manager.

 *This task requires a DHCP profile to be available in the private cloud.
-DHCP profiles have been configured in Module 1 for both GROUPX-AVS1-SDDC and GROUPZ-AVS2-SDDC (The other group should have configured this).
+DHCP profiles have been configured in Module 1 for both GROUPX-AVS-SDDC and GROUPZ-AVS-SDDC (The other group should have configured this).
 If you did not complete the corresponding steps in Module 1, please go back to it and configure DHCP profiles before proceeding.*

 Log into NSX-T client for the protected/primary site GROUPX-AVS-SDDC.
 Click on the **Segments** item in the left-hand menu and then click the **ADD SEGMENT** button in the main tile.
 Enter the following configuration settings:

--   Segment Name: **SRM-LAB-GROUP-XY**
+-   Segment Name: **SRM-LAB-GROUP-XY** (For Participant 10 use 20 in lieu of XY)

 -   Connected gateway: Select the private cloud’s default Tier1 gateway

 -   Transport Zone: Select the private cloud’s default **overlay** transport zone

--   Gateway CIDR IPv4: **10.XY.60.1/24**
+-   Gateway CIDR IPv4: **10.XY.60.1/24** (For Participant 10 use 21 for group 1, 22 for group 2, 23 for group 3, etc. in lieu of XY)

 ![](media/367712fc63544d3aac43e67cd75c5220.png)